Indiana Dunes State Park

 Indiana Dunes State Park is an Indiana State Park located in Porter County, Indiana, United States, 47 mi east of Chicago.
 The park is bounded by Lake Michigan to the northwest and is surrounded by as well as within the authorized boundaries of Indiana Dunes National Park, a unit of the National Park Service; the NPS owns the water from the ordinary high water mark to 300 ft offshore.
 The 1530 acre Dunes Nature Preserve makes up the bulk of eastern part of the park, and includes most of the park's hiking trails and dune landscape.
 This was one of the first places Richard Lieber considered when establishing the Indiana State Park system.
 Like all Indiana state parks, there is a fee for entrance.
 Indiana Dunes State Park was established in 1925 and designated a National Natural Landmark in 1974.

 Preserving the Indiana Dunes has resulted from the efforts of many citizens and politicians.
-In 2018–2019, Indiana Dunes was the most-visited state park, with more than 1.3 million visitors.
+In 2018–2019, Indiana Dunes was the most-visited Indiana state park, with more than 1.3 million visitors.